jxskiss/gopkg/README.md

 1. `unsafe/reflectx` contains many utilities to work with reflection, providing convenient APIs or better performance.

+1. `utils/compress` provides utilities to compress and decompress data.

 1. `utils/ptr` provides small functions to work with pointer types, such as copying value as pointer, converting integer to string pointer, or dereference pointer which may be nil, etc.
    It helps to reduce duplicate code and makes code clearer and simpler.